 Bonus perks for overseas travelers

-Like other PenFed credit cards, the Platinum Rewards Visa Signature® Card charges no foreign transaction fees.
+Like other PenFed credit cards, the PenFed Platinum Rewards Visa Signature® Card charges no foreign transaction fees.
 That can make a big budgetary difference to military personnel deployed overseas, saving between 3 and 5 percent on every transaction compared to most credit cards.
 PenFed also includes comprehensive travel accident insurance for members and their families traveling on itineraries purchased with this card.

-How PenFed Platinum Rewards Visa Signature® Card compares to other gas credit cards
+How the PenFed Platinum Rewards Visa Signature® Card compares to other gas credit cards

 The big banks' best gas credit cards can't stand up to the PenFed Platinum Rewards Visa Signature® Card.
-Although cards from Chase, American Express (American Express is a CardRatings.com advertiser), and Discover offer occasional 5 percent rebates on U.S gas purchases, their offers usually expire after a few months or come with spending caps.
+Although cards from Chase, American Express (American Express is a CardRatings advertiser) and Discover offer occasional 5 percent rebates on U.S gas purchases, their offers usually expire after a few months or come with spending caps.
 Most co-branded gas cards top off their rebates at about 3 percent, while requiring you to track down a participating gas station.
 PenFed doesn't restrict members' earning potential on their 5 point gas rewards.
-In fact the promotional materials for this account advise cardholders to use their cards as much as possible to earn extra rewards.
+In fact, the promotional materials for this account advise cardholders to use their cards as much as possible to earn extra rewards.

-If you spend more on supermarket purchases than on fuel, you could squeeze out a better overall return from the American Express Blue Cash Preferred Credit Card, which offers a whopping 6 percent back at U.S. grocery stores.
-However, that card caps your bonus spending at $6,000 per year, knocking you back to 1 percent after that.
+If you spend more on supermarket purchases than on fuel, you could squeeze out a better overall return from the Blue Cash Preferred® Card from American Express card, which offers a whopping 6 percent back at U.S. grocery stores; however, that card caps your bonus spending at $6,000 per year, knocking you back to 1 percent after that.
 The typical American household spends about $7,800 on groceries annually, according to government statistics.